 A word about our recommendations:

 Beds: We are more often than not travelling by bike so the places we have found for you below are well suited for turning up to on two wheels.
-The accommodation invariably has somewhere to hide the bikes so we can go out for the night without worrying about security etc. We try to work on a budget of around $80 per night for the two of us.
+The accommodation invariably has somewhere to hide the bikes so we can go out for the night without worrying about security etc. We try to work on a budget of up to $100 per night for the two of us.
 We want comfort and basic convenience, but we don’t need anything lavish as we normally arrive late and leave early, preferring to eat out.

 Food: Corinne is vegetarian and Andrew is a red blooded meat eater – steak 7 nights a week is a good option for him!
 Accordingly the food recommendations should be good for anyone.

 Coffee.
 We are both Long Black drinkers.
 If we like the coffee, it’s because its good coffee.
 If you want to put other stuff in your coffee that is up to you, but rest assured the places listed below will start with a good base before they start piling things into it for you…